sridarsri23/BrainBridge/DEPLOYMENT.md

 ## Railway Deployment Steps

-### 1. Initial Setup
+### Option 1: Nixpacks (Recommended)
 1. Go to [railway.app](https://railway.app) and sign up
 2. Connect your GitHub repository
-3. Railway will auto-detect the project structure
+3. Railway will auto-detect the project structure using nixpacks

+### Option 2: Docker (Alternative)
+If nixpacks fails, Railway can also use the Dockerfile:
+1. In Railway dashboard, go to your service settings
+2. Under "Build & Deploy", select "Dockerfile" as the build method
+3. Railway will use the provided Dockerfile

 ### 2. Add PostgreSQL Database
 1. In your Railway project dashboard, click "New Service"